vthacker/solr-solutions/docs/solr_metrics_logger.md

 # Capturing Solr Metrics To a Log File

 Solr 6.4+ has the ability to capture a lot of metrics.
-The[Metrics Reporting](http://lucene.apache.org/solr/guide/metrics-reporting.html)page gives a comprehensive introduction
+The [Metrics Reporting](http://lucene.apache.org/solr/guide/metrics-reporting.html) page gives a comprehensive introduction

 # Goal